Statement on modern slavery for the financial year ended 31 March 2020

-As one of the UK’s leading sight loss charities and the largest community of blind and partially sighted people, employing c.1800 people, and supported by c.5000 volunteers we provide support and advice to blind and partially sighted people in the UK.
-With a turnover of around £120 million, we provide a wide range of diverse goods and services sourced through our global supply chain.
-RNIB fully supports the Modern Slavery Act and takes its role in ensuring that its supply chain is assessed and thoroughly checked to ensure compliance.
+As one of the UK’s leading sight loss charities and the largest community of blind and partially sighted people, employing circa 1,800 people, and supported by circa 3,800 volunteers we provide support and advice to blind and partially sighted people in the UK.
+With income of around £95 million, we provide a wide range of diverse goods and services sourced through our global supply chain.
+RNIB fully supports the Modern Slavery Act and takes its role seriously in ensuring that its supply chain is assessed and thoroughly checked to ensure compliance.

-We procure under the Code of Ethics of the Chartered Institute of Purchasing & Supply.
+We aim to procure under the Code of Ethics of the Chartered Institute of Purchasing and Supply.
 Suppliers of goods and services to RNIB must comply with legislation, regulation and standards relating to the relevant industry, including for example, child and forced labour, health and safety of workers, non-discrimination, employment law, human rights, fraud, bribery and corruption.
-We ensure that all our suppliers adhere to our Anti-Slavery and Human Trafficking policy and our Supplier Code of Conduct.
+We ask all our suppliers to adhere to our Modern Slavery and Human Trafficking policy and our Supplier Code of Conduct.

-As part of our risk-based approach to anti-slavery and human trafficking, RNIB undertakes due diligence when considering taking on new suppliers and regularly reviews its existing suppliers.
+As part of our risk-based approach to achieving compliance with the Modern Slavery Act, RNIB undertakes due diligence when considering taking on new every day and preferred suppliers and commits to regularly reviewing existing relationships.
 The organisation’s due diligence includes:

-- Reviewing the supply chain to assess and monitor particular product, sector or geographical risks of modern slavery and human trafficking
+- Reviewing everyday suppliers to assess and monitor product, sector or geographical risks of modern slavery and human trafficking.

-- Ensuring any new contractor or supplier provides confirmation of their compliance with the Act.
+- Ensuring any new every day or preferred suppliers/contractors provide confirmation of their compliance with the Act.

-- Review our supply chain as a regular component of risk assessment and management to ensure that continued compliance is achieved
+- Reviewing our supply chain as a regular component of risk assessment and management to ensure that continued compliance is achieved.

-- Ensuring that all contracts with our suppliers reflect agreement and compliance with this act
+- Ensuring contracts agreed with our suppliers reflect agreement and compliance with the Act.

 - Taking appropriate reporting steps if we suspect any evidence of slavery or human trafficking has arisen in our supply chain.